josephpford/qa-training/modules/M15/lessons/M15-introduction-to-test-automation.md

 ### Keyword Driven

-The next methodology we will explore is Keyword Driven.
+The next approach we will explore is Keyword Driven.
 For Keyword Driven automation, you create a collection of "keywords" each with 0-many parameters.
 Each keyword will represent a concrete action or a combination of concrete actions possibly including verification steps.
 These keywords will be stored in a central location, and all tests will reference these keywords.

 ```
 enterUsername("admin");